 2. Remove the Switch from the PCB

-Remove all switches that are attached to your keyboard’s mechanical PCB that have stabilizers.
+Remove all switches that are attached to your keyboard’s PCB that have stabilizers.
 This is to minimize your work.
 Especially if your keyboard is not Hot Swappable, the soldering job will be a pain.
 While the hot swappable mechanical keyboard, you only need to remove the switch with a switch puller.

 3. Remove Stabilizer from PCB

 Release the stabilizer by pressing the small lever on the stabilizer and it will release automatically (this is for the stabilizer mounted on the plate).
 While the stabilizer is installed on the PCB you need to use a screwdriver to remove the screw.

 This is the process of placing a band-aid on a mechanical keyboard PCB that will be occupied by the stabilizer.
 This aims to dampen the sound of the stabilizer and also protect the PCB from unnecessary impacts when the stabilizer is working.
 You only need to cut to the size of the stabilizer mount area and add a little Dielectric grease on the surface of the band-aid before placing the stabilizer.